Moving beyond the planning system to meet housing demand

 More homes and local investment promised by 30-year funding deals

 The Scottish Government has formally declared a housing emergency and published a Housing Emergency Delivery Plan that places planning reform at its core.
-Propertymark recognises the ambition behind this approach but cautions that, as in England, unlocking supply will require more than faster planning decisions.
+Propertymark recognises the ambition behind this approach but cautions that, as in England, unlocking supply will require faster planning decisions.

-There is a need for wider intervention, including addressing construction capacity, supporting smaller developers, and ensuring that planning decisions align with real demand for different tenures and property types.
+There is a need for serious intervention, including addressing construction capacity, supporting smaller developers, and ensuring that planning decisions align with real demand for different tenures and property types.
 Without this, Scotland risks approving homes that do not fully meet local needs or cannot be delivered at pace.

 Scottish Flag close up